Bruce Arnold Tona of Rimbey, Alberta passed away peacefully at the Rimbey Hospital and Care Centre on Sunday, April 10, 2022 at the age of 87 years.

 Bruce’s Family would like to extend their heartfelt “thank you” to the wonderful staff at the Rimbey Hospital and Care Centre for their amazing and compassionate attention to Bruce while he was in their thoughtful care.

-Funeral Mass will be celebrated at St. Margaret’s Catholic Church, Rimbey on Wednesday, April 20, 2022 at 1:00 p.m. with the Reverend Father Les Drewicki, Celebrant.
-Cremation will follow.
-Bruce will be laid to rest in St. Mary’s Catholic Cemetery, Bluffton at a later date.
+Funeral Mass was celebrated at St. Margaret’s Catholic Church, Rimbey on Wednesday, April 20, 2022 at 1:00 p.m. with the Reverend Father Les Drewicki, Celebrant.
+Cremation followed.
+Bruce was laid to rest in St. Mary’s Catholic Cemetery, Bluffton at a later date.
 If friends desire, memorial tributes in his memory may be made directly to St. Margaret’s Catholic Church, Box 8, Rimbey, Alberta T0C 2J0.
 Condolence messages may be forwarded to the family by visiting: www.ofc-ltd.ca

 Service and Cremation Arrangements for the Late Bruce Arnold Tona entrusted to the care of